jkeohan/rctr-9-8-20/w01d01/orientation.md

 ## Attendance

+Attendance will be captured using slack and you will be asked to click on a :heavy_check_mark: posted by myself or our IA

 If you miss more than 3 days *regardless of reason*, you will not successfully complete the course.

 You may have up to 3 **excused absences**.
 If you will have to miss a class due to an emergency, **notify the IA via Slack ahead of time**.
 Unexcused absences are **not allowed**.